-- Increase access to, improve the quality of, and generate demand for family planning FP services, particularly among the hardest to reach communities, including the urban poor, youth, postpartum women and populations in emergency settings and those in transition.
+- Increase access to, improve the quality of and generate demand for family planning FP services, particularly among the hardest to reach communities, including the urban poor, youth, postpartum women and populations in emergency settings and those in transition.

-- Strengthen local delivery of family planning education and services, especially to adolescents.
+- Strengthen local delivery of FP education and services, especially to adolescents.
 Examples include training community health workers to provide a wide range of methods including injectable contraception.

 - Improve policies, enhance systems and services, and build local capacity for health care providers to provide respectful maternity care to all girls and women.

-- Understand and overcome practical and cultural barriers to better reproductive health practices by communities and health care providers.
+- Understand and overcome practical and cultural barriers to better reproductive health, breastfeeding and infant care practices by communities and health care providers.

 - Improve health systems' capacity to deliver quality family planning FP and maternal newborn health (MNH) programs and policies.

 Maternal and Reproductive Health Program Highlights:

 - The USAID Services de Santé à Grand Impact project works in partnership with the Government of Mali, NGOs — both international and local — and communities in several target regions in Mali to reduce the preventable causes of maternal, newborn, and child mortality.
-Funded by USAID/MALI, this five year (2014-2019) project is implemented by a consortium of organizations including Jhpiego, Marie Stopes International, Management Systems International, Groupe Pivot Santé /Population (GP/SP), and the Fédération Nationale des Associations de Santé Communautaire (FENASCOM) under the leadership of Save the Children.
+Funded by USAID/MALI, this five-year (2014-2019) project is implemented by a consortium of organizations including Jhpiego, Population Services International Management Systems International, Groupe Pivot Santé /Population (GP/SP), and the Fédération Nationale des Associations de Santé Communautaire (FENASCOM) under the leadership of Save the Children.
 The project aims to increase the long-term use of quality, high-impact health services and practices from households to health facilities.
-The intervention areas of the project include: maternal, newborn, and child health; malaria; reproductive health and family planning; HIV/AIDS; nutrition; water, sanitation, and hygiene (WASH); and health systems strengthening.
+The intervention areas of the project include maternal, newborn, and child health; malaria; reproductive health and FP; HIV/AIDS; nutrition; water, sanitation, and hygiene (WASH); and health systems strengthening.